Damage Assessment for a Large Douglas-Fir – Lynnwood, WA

 Tree133 was contacted for a professional risk assessment and inspection of the damage.
 We promptly conducted a site visit with school administrators, engineers and contractors.
 It was fortunate the school could provide pictures of the site prior to construction.
 Beyond direct inspection of the mechanical damage to roots, these pictures helped us to determine the estimated root loss due to construction.

 Our assessment determined the root loss was minimal due to prior site conditions.
-Further, we found the damage did not affect structural roots.
+Furthermore, we found the damage did not affect structural roots.
 We concluded these factors did not substantially increase the likelihood of failure and the trees could be reasonably retained on the site.

 Additionally, Tree133 provided recommendations to help the client modify landscaping and irrigation plans to improve growing conditions and promote root growth.
 All findings and recommendations were delivered in a comprehensive Arborist Report.